 is the name of the new FlexVol volume.
 Use a different name for the new FlexVol volume.

 dest_aggr is the aggregate you just created.

 size must be at least as large as the current size of the FlexVol volume in the aggregate you will sanitize.

-You now have the volumes into which you will copy the data you want to preserve.
+You now have the volumes into which you will copy the data that you want to preserve.

-is the FlexVol volume in the aggregate you want to sanitize.
+is the FlexVol volume in the aggregate that you want to sanitize.

 dest_vol is the new FlexVol volume that you just created that corresponded to the src_vol volume.

 ndmpcopy /vol/nixsrcvol /vol/nixsrcvol_1

 For information about the ndmpcopy command, see the Data ONTAP Data Protection Tape Backup and Recovery Guide for 7-Mode.